 Pricing

-Pricing is a process of adjusting the value that the shop receives in exchange for goods.
-There are several price types.
+Pricing is a process of adjusting the value of products and services sold in shops.
+There are several price types:

 Unit price